jessfraz/blog/content/post/transactional-memory-and-tech-hype-waves.md

 authors describe an attack that uses the behavior of TSX as a _feature_ of the exploit.
 As described above, TSX has the behavior of aborting a commit without leaving any trace as to why it was aborted.
-So in DrK, the authors, use TSX to create a bunch of access violations of the privileged address space inside transactions and turn that into knowledge of mapping and executable status of the address space
+So in DrK, the authors use TSX to create a bunch of access violations of the privileged address space inside transactions and turn that into knowledge of mapping and executable status of the address space
 _without_ even generating a page fault.